NateEag/nateeag.com/pages/work/work-history.md

 Associates.

-I was recruited away from Clark to do a contract as a front-end JS developer for MapQuest, which I started on June 24th, 2014.
+I was recruited away from Clark to do a contract as a front-end JS developer for MapQuest - my last day at clark was June 20th, 2014, and I started at MapQuest on June 24th, 2014.

 A month after I started, Brian McMahon showed up unannounced and said, in effect, "Hey guys, we're closing the Lancaster office next year.
 If you want to move to Denver, CO, feel free to re-apply."

 After that earthshattering event, my contract wound up getting extended through the scheduled office closing in March of 2015, but when most of the employees